© Kurt Stüber [1], some rights reserved (CC-BY-SA) · Wikimedia Commons

 Overview

-Salvia officinalis is a woody-based, mounding, evergreen sub-shrub in the mint family (Lamiaceae) reaching 12–24 inches (30–60 cm) tall with an 18–30 inch (45–75 cm) spread.
-Stems are square at the base (characteristic of Lamiaceae), becoming woody with age, gray-green, softly pubescent.
-Leaves are opposite, oblong to elliptic, 1–3 inches (2.5–8 cm) long, gray-green, with a finely pebbly (rugose) texture and soft pubescence.
-The strong camphor-sage aroma is from thujone, camphor, and 1,8-cineole in the essential oil.
-Flowers are blue-violet to lavender, 0.5–0.8 inch (12–20 mm) long, tubular, two-lipped, in terminal racemes 4–8 inches (10–20 cm) long.
-The two-lipped corolla with a hooded upper lip is a classic Lamiaceae flower architecture.
-Plants become woody and leggy after 3–5 years; replacement planting is recommended at that point.
-Winter wet is the primary cause of death; well-drained soil and Mediterranean-type conditions produce the longest-lived plants.
-In the Pacific Northwest, sage thrives west of the Cascades in well-drained raised beds.
+Salvia officinalis is a woody-based mounding evergreen sub-shrub in the mint family (Lamiaceae spp.) reaching 12-24 inches (30-60 cm) tall and 18-30 inches (45-75 cm) wide.
+Stems are square at the base (the diagnostic Lamiaceae stem cross-section), become woody with age, gray-green, and softly pubescent.
+Leaves are opposite, oblong to elliptic, 1-3 inches (2.5-8 cm) long, gray-green with a finely pebbly (rugose) surface texture and soft pubescence.
+The strong camphor-sage aroma comes from thujone, camphor, and 1,8-cineole, three monoterpenes in the essential oil that together give the species its culinary signature; thujone in particular is responsible for the pungent quality and is also the compound regulated in absinthe production.
+Tubular two-lipped blue-violet to lavender flowers 0.5-0.8 inch (12-20 mm) long open in terminal racemes 4-8 inches (10-20 cm) long from May through July, with a total bloom span of 2-3 weeks.
+The two-lipped corolla with a hooded upper lip and the staminal lever mechanism are the genus-typical Salvia spp. floral architecture: a visiting bee pushing into the lower lip levers the upper anthers down onto its back, depositing pollen in a precise location that the next flower will pick up via the stigma in the same position.
+Plants become woody and leggy after 3-5 years, and replacement planting from stem cuttings or layering renews the planting at that point.
+Winter wet is the primary cause of premature death, and well-drained soil under Mediterranean-style growing conditions produces the most durable plants.
+In the Pacific Northwest, sage thrives west of the Cascades in well-drained raised beds and on south-facing slopes with sharp drainage.
+Hardy in USDA zones 4-9 (-30°F / -34°C).
+Non-toxic.

 Native Range

-Native to the Mediterranean and southern Europe, occurring on limestone hillsides, garrigue, and dry open ground from sea level to approximately 5,000 feet (1,500 m).
-Cultivated for at least 2,000 years as a medicinal and culinary herb.Suggested Uses
+Salvia officinalis is native to the Mediterranean and southern Europe, where it grows on limestone hillsides, in garrigue scrubland, and on dry open ground from sea level to approximately 5,000 feet (1,500 m).
+The species has been cultivated for at least 2,000 years as a medicinal and culinary herb across the Mediterranean basin and northern Europe, with the genus name Salvia spp. derived from the Latin salvere spp. (to save or be in good health), reflecting the long medicinal tradition.Suggested Uses

-Planted in herb gardens, Mediterranean-style gardens, balcony containers, and kitchen windowsill plantings.
-The essential culinary herb for poultry, stuffing, sausage, butter-sage pasta, and bean dishes.
-Fresh or dried leaves are used in herbal tea.
-The gray-green evergreen foliage is a textural contrast in mixed herb gardens.
-The two-lipped Salvia flower with the lever pollination mechanism is a floral morphology teaching feature.
-The woody sub-shrub habit demonstrates the semi-woody Lamiaceae growth form.How to Identify
+Planted in herb gardens, Mediterranean-style gardens, balcony container plantings, and kitchen windowsill herb cultivation.
+Sage is the standard culinary herb for poultry, stuffing, sausage, butter-sage pasta, and bean dishes, with fresh or dried leaves used through the year.
+The gray-green evergreen foliage gives a textural contrast in mixed herb gardens and in Mediterranean-style perennial borders.
+The two-lipped Salvia spp. flower with the staminal lever mechanism is a teaching feature for flower morphology coursework, and the woody sub-shrub habit demonstrates the semi-woody growth form that bridges herbaceous perennials and true shrubs in Lamiaceae.
+Container culture is straightforward in 3-gallon (11 liter) or larger pots for patio use.How to Identify

 Appearance